morihara-y/angular-env/README.md

-# ng-template
+# ng-with-vscode-example

 ## Summary

-This is a template for angular projects.
+This is a template for angular projects when angular is running with vscode Remote - Containers.
-It supports to develop and run with Docker

-## How to Use